wenjie910/0619-Wenjie/README.md

 Tips for organizing research

 # Name?
-- Wenjie Zhu
+- Xiaoyan Xu

 # What kind of Scientist?
--Ophthalmology Ph.D.
-Students, MD
+-Immunologist

 # 3 experiments you have done recently?
-- Flow Cytometry
+- TCR sequencing
-- qPCR
+- Aniaml inoculation with commensal
-- ELISA
+- Flow cytometry